GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 This independence permits several configured channels to share one running counter while the application changes individual channel output-enable states.

-### Preload and update events
+### Preload, fast mode, and update events

-CCR preload is mandatory while an admitted PWM channel can run.
+CCR preload is caller-selectable.
 With preload enabled, a CCR write changes the programmed preload value while the active compare value is transferred at a natural update event.
 This prevents an active-period duty update from changing the compare boundary partway through that same period.

+With preload disabled, a CCR write changes the active compare value immediately.
+This gives the application direct control but can move the compare boundary during the current period.
+The Driver preserves the selected policy instead of silently forcing period-boundary synchronization.

+Output-compare fast mode is also caller-selectable. `OCxFE` controls the hardware's trigger-to-output response for PWM mode 1 or PWM mode 2; it does not change the duty equation or the ownership of trigger configuration.

 Two cases are distinguished:

-1. **Timer stopped and selected output disabled:** Timer PWM temporarily disables only the selected lane's CCR preload, writes that lane's active CCR directly, and restores CCR preload before returning.
+1. **Timer stopped and selected output disabled:** Timer PWM writes that lane's active CCR directly.
+If preload is configured enabled, it temporarily disables only that lane's preload and restores the configured state before returning.
-2. **Timer running:** Timer PWM writes the CCR preload and allows the next natural update event to activate it.
-Successful return means the programmed preload was updated; activation occurs at the next period boundary.
+2. **Timer running with preload enabled:** Timer PWM writes the CCR preload and allows the next natural update event to activate it.
+3. **Timer running with preload disabled:** Timer PWM writes the active CCR immediately, accepting the caller-selected mid-period update behavior.

 The stopped path deliberately does not write `EGR.UG`.
 A software update event is Timer-wide: it can transfer every enabled ARR/CCR preload, reset the